ulrikhaaland/MUSCO/program.md

     "painPoints": ["lower back"],
     "exercisePain": false,
     "trainingType": "Strength",
-    "trainingLocation": "At Home with Dumbbells or Resistance Bands" }
+    "exerciseEnvironment": "At Home with Dumbbells or Resistance Bands" }
 }
 ```